Interpersonal Skills: Definitions and ExamplesJune 24, 2020

 Comfort and care for patients is a key skill for nurses.
 Interpersonal skills of all kinds are integral for the industry, especially empathy and patience.

 Marketing requires several technical and soft skills.
-Interpersonal communications skills are an important part of marketing and marketing management, as marketing professionals not only work collaboratively in developing marketing campaigns but also with clients and sales teams.
+Interpersonal communication skills are an important part of marketing and marketing management, as marketing professionals not only work collaboratively in developing marketing campaigns but also with clients and sales teams.

 Customer service requires a high level of people skills.
 Those employed in customer service spend most of their work hours engaged with customers who may be frustrated, confused, or angry.
 Communication skills are necessary, especially patience, empathy and active listening.